astriaorg/astria/crates/astria-cli/src/sequencer/threshold/README.md

 ### Signing

-Signing requires two stages from each partipants and two stages from a "coordinator".
+Signing requires two stages from each participant and two stages from a "coordinator".
 Each participant can act as their own coordinator, or one party can act as the coordinator and transmit the outputs to the other parties. `min-signers` must take part to produce a signature.